-Regulatory T cells (Tregs) are a subpopulation of T cells that represents 5-10% of circulating CD4+ T cells.44 454647,48Tregs plays an important role in the maintenance of immune homeostasis and the suppression of excessive immune responses.
-In stroke patients, the number of circulating Tregs decreases dramatically soon after stroke.49,50 As is shown in Table3, absolute number of total Treg cells of the acute ischemic stroke group was lower than the control group.
-Besides, animal studies revealed that Tregs played a protective role in experimental stroke.51 Previous reports suggested that endogenous Tregs are neuro-protective and that boosting the number of circulating Tregs robustly protects against ischemic brain injury.46,52,53 This protective effect of Tregs was long-lasting and resulted in sustained improvements in long-term neurological outcomes.
-These results were consistent with the view that Tregs as an inhibiting target in peripheral blood which involved in systemic immune response.
+Regulatory T cells (Tregs) are a subpopulation of T cells that represents 5-10% of circulating CD4+ T cells.44 Tregs that control inflammatory and immune responses in the body, are closely related to the pathogenesis of ischemic stroke.
+Tregs are crucially involved in the modulation of basal immunity, maintenance of immune homeostasis, and regulation of immune response to diseases.45 It was reported that after experimental stroke, the total number of peripheral blood T cells was significantly reduced, while the proportion of Tregs was significantly increased.46 Their results are consistent with ours.
+The proportion of Tregs in the peripheral blood was dramatically downregulated on day 1 after tMCAO, returning to normal amount on day 3 and to about 10% on day 7, which indicates the redistribution of Tregs post-stroke.
+It is speculated that Tregs migrate from the periphery to the brain in the early stage of stroke and exert early effects on cerebral ischemia through the peripheral immune system.47,48 49,50Besides, animal studies revealed that Tregs played a protective role in experimental stroke.51 Previous reports suggested that endogenous Tregs are neuro-protective and that boosting the number of circulating Tregs robustly protects against ischemic brain injury.46,52,53

-Many stroke patients experience severe consequences, however, reliably predicting stroke outcome remains challenging.
-Several attempts to identify characteristics associated with poor outcomes have been made.
-A consistent association with poor outcome was found for the clinical factors age and stroke severity,54,55 as well as for post-stroke complications such as stroke-associated pneumonia (SAP).32 Almost 40% of stroke patients have a poor outcome at three months after the index event.
-Predictors for stroke outcome in the early acute phase may contribute to stroke treatment.17 The prognostic value of peripheral blood biomarkers in patients with the acute ischemic stroke could potentially be of great importance for clinical routine.
+54,553217

 Dendritic cell (DC) is a type of cell involved in innate and adaptive immunity.
 In clinical studies, numbers of circulating DCs are inversely correlated with clinical stage and ischemic infarct size.
 56 In agreement with the clinical studies, murine stroke models have also shown a strong correlation between brain parenchymal DCs and infarct volumes.57 Using flow cytometry, Gelderblom M, Leypoldt F, Steinbach K, et al have shown that DCs comprise a large portion of all infiltrating immune cells.58 Importantly, many studies suggest that DC amplification after cerebral ischemia exacerbates stroke outcomes.56 DCs present in the infarct zone could stimulate and activate T cells, induce a long-lasting immune response, and worsen stroke outcome.
-In addition, a transient decrease of DCs in the circulation might contribute to stroke-induced immunodepression.56 DCs were found to increase 20-fold and constituted a substantial proportion of infiltrating cells.9 Jennifer C. Felger and Takato Abe et al demonstrated that resident bDC contribute to the immune response following stroke.
-The bDC increased in number at 24 and 72 h post-ischemia, up-regulated MHC II and co-stimulatory molecules, and accumulated in the infarct border in close proximity to invading T cells.
-Peripheral DC entering the brain were apparent at 72 h post-MCAO-reperfusion and were confined primarily to the core of the ischemic infarct.
+In addition, a transient decrease of DCs in the circulation might contribute to stroke-induced immunodepression.56

-However, there are still limitations in this study, for example, and the immunophenotypes and cytokines such as IFN-γ in the peripheral should be analyzed continuously to better show the correlation with the prognosis.
+However, there are still limitations in this study, including that it was a retrospective study, and the immunophenotypes and cytokines such as IFN-γ in the peripheral blood should be analyzed continuously to better show the correlation with the prognosis.
 In addition, this study was limited to 1 hospital site, and limited sample size, which might restrict the generalizability of the results.59